Annahcj/beavr-js/README.md

-# beaver-js
+# beavr-js
 Data structures and algorithms written in JavaScript with TypeScript types.

 This package contains the following data structures and algorithms:
 - Priority Queue